vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 2013 The Impact of Inscriptions on the Interpretation of Early Saiva Literature. in: ´ IIJ 56 (2013), 211–44.

-Sankalia, H.D.
+Sankalia, ḤD.

 1973 The Ur (original) Rāmāyaṇa or Archaeology and the Rāmāyaṇa. in:

-Indologen-Tagung 1971, edit. by H. H¨artel & V. Moeller, Wiesbaden 1973,
+Indologen-Tagung 1971, ediṭby ḤH¨artel & V. Moeller, Wiesbaden 1973,

 153 f.

 Sankaranarayanan, S.

-1977 The Vis.ṇukun. ḍis and Their Times (An Epigraphical Study).
-Foreword T.V.
+1977 The Viṣṇukuṇḍis and Their Times (An Epigraphical Study).
+Foreword ṬV.
 Mahalingam.
 Delhi.

 Sā˙nkhāyanagr ´ .hyasūtra

-(Sā˙nGS) Das ´ C¸ ˆānkhˆayanagr.ihyam.
-[Edit. by] H. Oldenberg. in: Albrecht Weber
+(Sā˙nGS) Das ´ C¸ ˆānkhˆayanagr̥ihyam.
+[Ediṭby] ḤOldenberg. in: Albrecht Weber

 (Hrsg.), Indische Studien XV, 1–166.
 Hildesheim 1973 (reprint).